 What Is A Registered Agent

-A registered agent’s purpose is to receive formal notices and other communications in the state where you are incorporated and forward these to your company, whose office is often in a different state.
+A registered agent’s purpose is to receive formal notices and other communications in the state where you are incorporated and forward these to your company (whose office is frequently in a different state).
 For instance, someone can validly serve your company with a lawsuit by serving it on your registered agent.

-A company must choose a registered agent early in its life cycle since a registered agent has to be named on either the Articles of Organization for an LLC or the Certificate of Incorporation, also called a Charter, for a Corporation.
+A company must choose a registered agent early in its life cycle, as they must name one on either the Articles of Organization for an LLC or the Certificate of Incorporation, also called a Charter, for a Corporation.
 The registered agent’s address must be in the same state in which the company’s Articles of Organization or Charter are filed.

 What A Registered Agent Is NOT

 It is NOT a mail forwarding service.
 Many companies (such as Corporation Services Company, which we use for registered agent service) offer both Registered Agent services and Mail Forwarding services.
 These are different services.
 The distinction is this: You are required by law to list a registered agent address in the state where you incorporate on your charter so that service of process (a lawsuit) might be sent to you there.
 A mailing address has a separate purpose and is the address you’ll use for contracts and taxes, amongst other things.
 If you want an address you can list as your mailing address and share with others, you need a mail forwarding service.
 Any mail that’s not a lawsuit or something similar that’s accidentally sent to your registered agent (assuming you haven’t bought mail forwarding services from the registered agent) will be returned to the sender.